Open peer review: Observed

 In an experiment with 56 research articles accepted by the Medical Journal of Australia in 1996–1997, the articles were published online together with the peer reviewers' comments; readers could email their comments and the authors could amend their articles further before print publication.
 The investigators concluded that the process had modest benefits for authors, editors and readers.

 Some studies have found that open identities lead to an increase in the quality of reviews, while other studies find no significant effect.

 Open peer review at BMJ journals has lent itself to randomized trials to study open identity and open report reviews.
 These studies did not find that open identities and open reports significantly affected the quality of review or the rate of acceptance of articles for publication, and there was only one reported instance of a conflict between authors and reviewers ("adverse event").
 The only significant negative effect of open peer review was "increasing the likelihood of reviewers declining to review".

 In some cases, open identities have helped detect reviewers' conflicts of interests.

 Open participation has been criticised as being a form of popularity contest in which well known authors are more likely to get their manuscripts reviewed than others.
 However, even with this implementation of Open Peer Reviews, both authors and reviewers acknowledged that Open Reviews could lead to a higher quality of reviews, foster collaborations and reduce the "cite-me" effect.

 According to a 2020 Nature editorial, experience from Nature Communications negates the concerns that open reports would be less critical, or would require an excessive amount of work from reviewers.

 Thanks to published reviewer comments, it is possible to conduct quantitative studies of the peer review process.
 For example, a 2021 study has found that scrutiny by more reviewers mostly does not correlate with more impactful papers.

+According to a 2026 study of 116,359 articles published in PLOS, retraction rates are lower when authors opt for open reviews, as they did for 40% of articles.
+According to a proposed interpretation of this finding, opting for open reviews is a signal of author confidence and therefore article quality.